-Date: Name Address City StateZIP E-mail Address Phone □ Check for \$100, payable to ABC CPC is enclocontact you to initiate your background check. sed.
-When it is received, the Region office will Ordination you are seeking:Standard OrdinationEquivalency OrdinationNon-ABC Ordination Recognition Are you seeking chaplaincy credentials?
+Date: Name Address City StateZIP E-mail Address Phone □ Check for \$100, payable to ABC CPC is encontact you to initiate your background check. closed.
+When it is received, the Region office will Ordination you are seeking:Standard OrdinationEquivalency OrdinationNon-ABC Ordination Recognition 1 Are you seeking chaplaincy credentials?
 List college or under-graduate degrees.
-Give date for each.
-2. List seminary or other theological education.
-3. Have you completed an American Baptist His Seminary?YesNo (If "yes," give the person who taught the equivalency course.)
-Have you served as a pastor, interim pastor, or a staff minister in the American Baptist Ch No (If "yes" state which role and describ nurches, USA?Yes
+Given /e date for each.
+2. List seminary or other theological education n.
+Give dates.
+Have you completed an American Baptist F Seminary?YesNo (If "yes," give person who taught the equivalency course the name of school or the 4.
+Have you served as a pastor, interim pasto or a staff minister in the American Baptist (No (If "yes" state which role and descr Churches, USA?Yes